-The Kids in Transition to School (KITS) – Developmental Disabilities Follow-Up is a longitudinal study of the effects of a randomized efficacy trial of a preventive intervention to enhance psychosocial and academic school readiness in children with developmental disabilities and behavior or social difficulties who were entering kindergarten.
+The Kids in Transition to School (KITS) – Developmental Disabilities Follow-Up was a longitudinal study of the effects of a randomized efficacy trial of a preventive intervention to enhance psychosocial and academic school readiness in children with developmental disabilities and behavior or social difficulties who were entering kindergarten.
 In the first 5 years of the study 209 children and their families participated.
-In the follow-up, children and their families will be followed through the end of fifth grade to examine the long-term effects of the KITS Program on academic, social, and behavioral adjustment.Year Project Began: 2015
+In the follow-up, children and their families were followed through the end of fifth grade to examine the long-term effects of the KITS Program on academic, social, and behavioral adjustment.Year Project Began: 2015

 Funder: Institute of Education Sciences, U.S. Department of Education

 Oregon Social Learning Center